TarynBeaupre/VideoGamed/README.md

 -   As a user, I want to be able to visit a game's page and see an option to leave a review
 -   As a user, I want to give a rating out of 5 stars in my review
 -   As a user, I want to give a text review in my review
+-   As a user, I want to be able to view my reviews to update their content or remove them

 #### Video Game Page Stories